latest nhpb_banner 1__compressed2

 Help with Medical Bills

-Delaware General Assistance – A program that is funded by the state that was created in order to provide cash to low income families and individuals.
-It is a so called program of last resort, and can help people who do not qualify for any other federal government programs or public aid.
+Delaware General Assistance is for individuals, including single people, that can’t get TANF.
+This is a state of DE created public assistance program as a so called program of last resort, and can help people who do not qualify for any other federal government programs or public aid.
 For example, general assistance may be able to help if you do not qualify for Temporary Assistance for Needy Families (TANF) or social security benefits, per below.
+It is also a cash benefit for single people that may or may not have kids.

 Many food pantries administer the Community Food and Nutrition Program.
 This is other public resource that will distribute free food, groceries, and meals to households through mobile pantry programs as well as food banks across Delaware.
 In addition to your local pantry, all State Service Centers will be able to distribute emergency food to households and families in need of help.

-Delaware Healthy Children Program provides health insurance coverage to children.
+Delaware Healthy Children Program provides health insurance coverage to children and teens.
 The amount of coverage and services provided by the Division of Social Services is comparable to what is offered from some of the best private health insurance carriers.

 By Jon McNamara